Breast Reduction (Mammaplasty) For Female

 The success of your breast reduction procedure depends on the quality of your participation in the initial consultation at the Birmingham Cohn Plastic Surgery office.
-You will need to be prepared to discuss why you want breast lift surgery, your personal medical history, drug allergies, use of medications, vitamins, herbal supplements, alcohol, tobacco and drugs, and any family history of disease.
+You will need to be prepared to discuss why you want breast lift surgery, your personal medical history, drug allergies, use of medications, vitamins, herbal supplements, alcohol, tobacco and drugs, and any family history of diseases.

 Dr. Cohn will perform a physical examination and take detailed measurements of your individual physical attributes, as well as note breast asymmetry that may need to be addressed at the time of your procedure.
 Photographs will be taken for your medical record.
 At that point, Dr. Cohn will be prepared to discuss your surgical options, recommend a course of treatment, and discuss the use of anesthesia during your breast reduction.
 The consultation consists of a thorough discussion to get a sense of what an anticipated final appearance might look like.
 Dr. Cohn is happy to assist with recommendations while using your personal goals to guide final decision making.

 Preparing for Breast Reduction Surgery

-Before breast reduction surgery, Dr. Cohn will discuss where your procedure will be performed – an accredited, office-based surgical center, outpatient / ambulatory surgical center, or in a hospital Birmingham, Alabama.
-Prior to your surgery, you may be asked to get lab testing or a medical evaluation, receive a prescription for certain medications or adjust your current medications, get a baseline mammogram (before and after surgery), stop smoking, or avoid taking anti-inflammatory drugs and herbal supplements as they can increase bleeding.
+Before breast reduction surgery, Dr. Cohn will discuss where your procedure will be performed – an accredited, office-based surgical center, outpatient / ambulatory surgical center, or in a hospital in Birmingham, Alabama.
+Prior to your surgery, you may be asked to get lab testing or a medical evaluation, receive a prescription for certain medications or adjust your current medications, get a baseline mammogram (before and after surgery), stop smoking or avoid taking anti-inflammatory drugs and herbal supplements as they can increase bleeding.
 Some special instructions you receive will cover what to do on the day of surgery as well as post-operative care and follow-up.

 The Breast Reduction Procedure